 Special Condition Six requires the permittee to begin implementation of the proposed restoration project (i.e., removal of the propane tanks, grading and re-vegetation) no later than ninety (90) days from the date of Commission approval of Permit Amendment 5-06-460-A3, or within such additional time as the Executive Director may grant for good cause.
-This condition is necessary to ensure that the restoration of the habitat area is carried out in a timely manner.
+This condition is necessary to ensure that the propane tanks are removed from the wetland and the proposed habitat restoration plan is carried out in a timely manner.